mostafaehab96/alx-system_engineering-devops/0x01-shell_permissions/README.md

     chmod 754 hello or chmod ug+x,o+r hello

-7.Write a script that adds execution permission to the owner, the group owner and the other users, to the file hello
+7. Write a script that adds execution permission to the owner, the group owner and the other users, to the file hello

     chmod +x